 How to get around

-The best way to get around in Krakow is to buy a Krakow City Card.
-It entitles holders to free travel on city buses and trams and free entry to many museums in Krakow.
+A convenient way to get around Krakow is by purchasing a Krakow City Card, which grants holders free access to city buses and trams, as well as complimentary entry to numerous museums in Krakow.

 Where to Stay

-Hotel Polski Pod Białym Orłem is opposite the St. Florian’s Gate, a 4-minute walk from the Main Market Square and a 15-minute walk from the Wawel Royal Castle.
-The bus and railway stations are only 300 m away.
-Meanwhile, you can enjoy the evening scenes of the old town without hurrying back to the hotel.
+Hotel Polski Pod Białym Orłem sits directly across from St. Florian’s Gate, a mere 4-minute stroll from the Main Market Square, and a leisurely 15-minute walk from the Wawel Royal Castle.
+Additionally, the bus and railway stations are conveniently only 300 meters away.
+This strategic location allows you to soak in the charming evening ambiance of the old town without feeling rushed to return to the hotel.

-Hilton Garden Inn Krakow Airport is suitable for both business travelers as well as solo travelers.
-It is just outside of Krakow Balice Airport.
-When we picked up our car from the rental office, we realized that the office is right next to the hotel’s lobby.
+Meanwhile, Hilton Garden Inn Krakow Airport caters to the needs of both business and solo travelers.
+Positioned just outside Krakow Balice Airport, it offers unparalleled convenience.
+As we retrieved our car from the rental office, we were pleasantly surprised to discover that it adjoins the hotel lobby.

 I loved Krakow and am now addicted to pierogi!
 I loved the fire breathing dragon and the cloth market.
 I stayed 3 days and went into the old Jewish quarter as well.
 Such a great city!